Important Deadlines for Fall 2021 Rezone Cycle

 Meet with the Planning Department

 NOTE: You will have the option to attend your meeting either in-person, virtually (conducted via Microsoft Teams) or as a hybrid (some team members in-person, others virtually).
+A $500 fee will be assessed.

 - The Planning Department is requiring all applicants requesting a Change of Zoning (Rezone), Comp Plan Amendment, or Special Area Plan (SAP) to 'attend' a Pre-Application meeting.
 You cannot apply for a Rezone until you've attended a pre-application meeting.